clemsonacm/hackpack/presents/vim/vim.markdown

     +   Much more intelligent
     +   Can be configured otherwise, but its hacky

-Using vim to Test faster
+Using Vim to Test faster
 ========================
 +   `:make <make_target>`
 +   `:set makeprg`